IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Post Build Deploy

-Click Ok after selecting the Post-build Deploy option.
+Click OK after selecting the Post-build Deploy option.
 Also, remember to SAVE the Build Definition

 Enable Post Build Deploy